top of page

 Our Vision

-IP-PAD aims to deliver state-of-the-art interdisciplinary doctoral training to a new generation of Early Career Researchers.
+IP-PAD aims to deliver state-of-the-art interdisciplinary doctoral training to a new generation of Doctoral Candidates.

 The topic: IP-PAD (Interdisciplinary Perspectives on the Politics of Adolescence & Democracy) is a Doctoral Network that aims to address a timely, pressing societal issue, namely the understanding of how the developing cognition and brain of young adolescents influences how they process political information and their political behaviour.